usabilla/api-go/README.md

     go run main.go key secret

-You will get the feedback items for all the buttons.
+You will get feedback items for each button.

-You can find a more detailed example [here](gobilla/gobilla.go).
+You can find a more detailed example [here](example/main.go), which you can run form the root directory of the project as

+    go run example/main.go key secret